Also called quadriplegia, it results from a severe spinal cord injury.

 Spinal cord injuries can be classified into two types:

-It is the result of injuries to the spinal cord in the cervical (neck) region, with an associated loss of muscle strength in all four extremities.
+It results from injuries to the spinal cord in the cervical (neck) region, with an associated loss of muscle strength in all four extremities.

-In general, the sensory and motor nerves are affected, which means that one loses both sensation and control of that part of the body.
+In general, the sensory and motor nerves are affected, meaning one loses both sensation and control of that part of the body.

 This condition is also known as quadriplegia.

-It is the result of injuries to the spinal cord in the thoracic or lumbar areas, resulting in paralysis of the legs and lower body
+It results from injuries to the spinal cord in the thoracic or lumbar areas, resulting in paralysis of the legs and lower body.

 Complete spinal cord injuries

-The spinal cord of a quadriplegic individual can be classified into 3 segments that can be used to classify the injury.
+The spinal cord of a quadriplegic individual can be classified into three segments that can be used to classify the injury.

 Functional medullary segment

 The functional spinal segment has paralyzed muscles.
-Evaluation of your strength can be done using the muscle scale that rates muscle power on a scale of 0 to 5 in relation to the maximum expected for that muscle.
+Evaluation of your strength can be done using the muscle scale that rates muscle power on a scale of 0 to 5 about the maximum expected for that muscle.

-A metamere is made up of many enervated muscles (lower motor neuron).
+A metamere comprises many enervated muscles (lower motor neurons).
 These muscles are atrophic, hypotonic, and do not show spontaneous contractions.

-The sublesional segment is located below the metameric segment and has a lower motor neuron that shows intact spinal reflexes but does not have superior cortical control.
+The sublesional segment is located below the metameric element and has a lower motor neuron that shows intact spinal reflexes but does not have superior cortical control.

 Incomplete spinal cord injuries

 Incomplete spinal cord injuries can lead to various post-injury presentations.
-Three main syndromes are described, depending on the exact site and extent of the lesion.
+Three primary syndromes are described, depending on the exact size and extent of the lesion.

 Central cord syndrome

-Most of the cord injury lies in the gray matter of the spinal cord, the injury may occasionally continue in the white matter.
+Most cord injury lies in the gray matter of the spinal cord; the damage may occasionally continue in the white case.

 Anterior cord syndrome

-A lesion that occurs in the anterior horns as well as the anterolateral pathways.
+A lesion that occurs in the anterior horns and the anterolateral pathways.

 Types of quadriplegia

-Spastic quadriplegia or spastic tetraplegia is a form of spastic diplegia that affects all 4 extremities (legs and arms) rather than just the legs.
+Spastic quadriplegia or spastic tetraplegia is a form of spastic diplegia that affects all four extremities (legs and arms) rather than just the legs.

 It is a term used to describe a condition of complete immobility caused by severe physical disability.

-It refers to cases of quadriplegia caused by congenital factors.
+It refers to cases of quadriplegia caused by genetic factors.

-It occurs when an individual’s cervical spinal cord suffers a temporary but serious injury.
+It occurs when an individual’s cervical spinal cord suffers a temporary but severe injury.

-Nerve dysfunction can occur in any of the arms or legs, on one side of the body, or in all four limbs.
+Nerve dysfunction can occur in any arms or legs, on one side of the body, or in all four limbs.